raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 (QDCOUNT, ANCOUNT, NSCOUNT, ARCOUNT) are set to zero and their corresponding sections are not present.
-The actual data pertaining to DNS Stateful Operations (expressed in TLV format) is appended to the end of the DNS message header.
+The actual data pertaining to DNS Stateful Operations (expressed in TLV syntax) is appended to the end of the DNS message header.
 When displayed using packet analyzer tools that have not been updated to recognize the DNS Stateful Operations format, this will result in the Stateful Operations data being displayed